File for a divorce.

 Realize that not only will your children reject you, spite you, and claim to hate you; others will chime in too.
 Neighbors, friends, and extended family that do not understand unhealthy parent child alignments and irrational alienation will question and quiz you.
 In some cases, if you decide to obtain help, you may be blamed all over again.
 Our society teaches that it, “always” takes two to tango. (once again, you may become defensive in trying to explain such irrational hatred.
 Consequently, your ex-spouse appears sane while you come across as a neurotic mess) certainly, it often takes two.
 However, “ In other cases, though, attributing a parent-child problem to both parents, when one parent is clearly more responsible for destructive behavior, is a misguided effort to appear balanced and avoid blame.
 Unfortunately, this sometimes results in blaming the victim, and leads to inadequate remedies that prolong rather than relieve a child’s suffering” Dr. Richard Warshak, 2011

-Letting Go: When Alienated Parents Give Up by: Monika, LBSW, M.A.
+Letting Go: When Alienated Parents Give Up

 When a parent endures parental alienation, various emotions materialize.
 Some are angry and others feel helpless.
 On the other hand, a number of rejected parents evolve into dedicated empowered advocates, but just as many are depleted both physically and financially.
 Some parents may ask, when do I let go?
 Clearly, alienated parents (also known as rejected parents) are grieving parents.
 In 2002 Dr. Richard Gardner wrote, “For some alienated parents the continuous heartache is similar to living death.”
 Sadly, for many rejected parents, the sorrow never ends.